shabin5785/docker-learnings/README.md

  - network in docekr needs a driver to work.
 By deafult docker has a driver name "bridge".
 We can use other drivers as well.

  - we can create our network, configure it and attach continaers to it.
 We can choose network while creating continars as well.
+We can also disconnect or connect a container to a network